Ewan-Dev/mpu6050/README.md

 ![MIT License](https://img.shields.io/github/license/Ewan-Dev/mpu6050?color=blue)

-Easy-to-use, minimal and lightweight Arduino library for MPU6050s
+*Easy-to-use, minimal and lightweight Arduino library for MPU6050s*

+Quick and easy to download, set up and use for any MPU6050 project.
+Reads gyroscope, accelerometer and temperature data.
+Trigonometry, integration, formulae and complementary filters are used to calculate angles to precision.

 ## 💾 Installation